 see one another, but not interact.

-The picture above is of Billy, the mini-rex friend of Amy, and Bob, one of the Harrodsburg rescue rabbits.
-Scot (Amy's
+This picture is of Billy, the mini-rex friend of Amy, and Bob, one of the Harrodsburg rescue rabbits.
+Scott (Amy's

 husband) had fallen in love with Bob, and the hope was the the two would

 bond and be able to move in together. the first meeting was very low key,

 so all looks promising!

 The picture to the right is Karen with her two darlings,